La Paz, Agusan del Sur

 La Paz, officially the Municipality of La Paz (Lungsod sa La Paz; Bayan ng La Paz), is a municipality in the province of Agusan del Sur in the Caraga of the Philippines.
 The population was 30,969 at the 2020 census.
+La Paz is the largest town in terms of land area in Agusan del Sur and the entire Mindanao.